mtaborda/chalten/README.md

 At the time we wrote this model, there were no implementation that we liked.
 The Smalltalk implementation was not enough and Chronology did not satisfy our needs.

 ##What I need to use Chaltén?
-Download a fresh image of Pharo (http://www.pharo.org) and in a workspace do-it this:
+Download a fresh Pharo image (http://www.pharo.org) and in a workspace do-it this:

     Metacello new
         configuration: 'Chalten';